Plan for the Future

 - Model uncertainty.

 Risk analyses are most robust when they consider a plausible range of future climate scenarios rather than a single predicted value.
-To learn more about climate scenarios, see the “How Do Climate Models Work” video on EPA’s Future Climate Change webpage.
+To learn more about climate scenarios, see the "Modeling Our Climate Future" video provided by the National Science Foudnation.

 Timescale of Climate Threats